Contact

 DPPs are a revolutionary new tool for sharing critical information about physical products with stakeholders throughout the supply chain.
 This data can span the entire product lifecycle – from manufacture to recycling and disposal – giving a holistic, comprehensive, and valuable overview.

-The driving force behind the adoption of DPPs is the Ecodesign for Sustainable Products Regulation (ESPR), which came into force on 18th July 2024.
-The regulation sets ecodesign requirements for products manufactured or sold within the EU, aiming to create a sustainability standard for physical products.
+The driving force behind the adoption of DPPs is the Ecodesign for Sustainable Products Regulation (ESPR) which sets ecodesign requirements for products manufactured or sold within the EU, aiming to create a sustainability standard for physical products.

 The ESPR directly mandates that every product it regulates must come with a DPP, accessible by QR code or a similar data carrier.
 This will help provide stakeholders across the value chain access to verifiable information about product traceability, carbon footprint, and various other data related to supply chain sustainability.